xH4rdzn/xH4rdzn/README.md

 ## About:

-- 👨🏼‍🏫 Studing Systems Analysis and Development at [Descomplica](https://descomplica.com.br/faculdade/)
+- 👨🏼‍🏫 Studing Systems Analysis and Development at [Uninter](https://www.uninter.com/)

-- 📚 Studing Back-end with Node.js, Java and Go
+- 📚 Studing Back-end with Node.js, Java

 ## 💻 Tech Stacks: